jafayassine03/Google-Homepage-Clone/README.md

 This project is for **educational purposes only**
 and is not affiliated with or endorsed by Google.

+---

-License
+## 📄 License

+Free to use, modify, and learn from.
-Totally free to use!
-Play around with it and make it your own 😄
+Feel free to experiment and make it your own 😄